huahaiy/talks/conj2018/PITCHME.md

 ### Weakness of Data Driven Conversational Systems

 - Easy to defeat/abuse by adversaries
+  - Tay
 - Hard to debug and bend it to the creator's will
-- Both are by design, no fixable
+- By design, no fixable

 ---